 Marketers strategize and build successful brands that appeal to target audiences.
-They create messages designed to resonate with specific groups of people, who, in turn, believe and put trust in them.
+They create messages designed to resonate with specific groups of people, who then, in turn, believe and put trust in them.

-To get real results from culture, HR professionals need to think like marketers.
-The tactics used to communicate your company culture matter and influence your results in a substantial way.
+To get real results from engagement initiatives, HR professionals need to think like marketers.
+The tactics used to communicate your employee value proposition (EVP) and employer brand message matter and influence your results in a substantial way.

-As they might be at your company, recruitment and retention are among the top organizational challenges at ITA Group.
-But in order to shape our culture to address these issues, we needed to start with ground-level tactics—namely, understanding our people and what motivates them—before communications came into the picture.
+As they might be at your company, recruitment and retention were among the top organizational challenges at ITA Group.
+But in order to address these issues, we needed to start with ground-level tactics—namely, understanding our people and what motivates them—before communications came into the picture.

-To build a new powerhouse culture for our team, we first outlined the specific behaviors we wanted to drive in our people.
-Through an anonymous, company-wide survey and a focus group, we landed on the right benefits and the right blend of intrinsic and extrinsic motivators needed to keep our people engaged: a new dress code, annual anniversary gifts, flex hours, and more.
+To reinvigorate our employer brand message for our team, we first outlined the specific behaviors we wanted to drive in our people.
+Through an anonymous, company-wide survey and a focus group, we landed on the right benefits, right initiatives and the right blend of intrinsic and extrinsic motivators needed to keep our people engaged: a new dress code, revamped annual anniversary gifts, increased flexibility, employee events and more.

-After understanding the elements that benefit our people, we set the framework for a compelling culture story that helped our team members “feel” and experience the culture on a personal level.
+After understanding the elements that benefit our people, we set the framework for a compelling employer brand story that helped our team members “feel” and experience the brand on a personal level.

-With our goals established, benefits and motivators addressed, and culture story outlined, we drafted a comprehensive communications plan designed to deeply resonate with each of our team members.
+With our goals established, benefits and motivators addressed, and brand story outlined, we drafted a comprehensive communications plan designed to deeply resonate with each of our team members.

 And the impact on our company was impressive.

-Strategic Engagement Communications: What They Are and Why They Matter
+Employer Brand Communications: What They Are & Why They Matter

-A great culture must be well-communicated and strategic—missing one part of the equation would spell disaster.
+A great employer brand campaign must be well-communicated and strategic—missing one part of the equation could spell disaster.

-Clear, consistent and targeted communication is the cornerstone of employee engagement, especially in the context of organizational culture.
+Clear, consistent and targeted communication is the cornerstone of employee engagement, especially in the context of reinforcing your unique EVP and brand message.
 Skimp on the communication and you’re sure to create confusion and undermine success.

-Giving your culture a unique, appealing voice makes your company stand apart.
+Giving your brand a unique, appealing voice makes your company stand apart.
 And that’s accomplished with a distinct approach to engagement.

-The Engagement Tactics We Used to Change Our Culture
+The Engagement Tactics We Used to Reinforce Our Message

-- We used our culture story to create a distinct internal brand for our campaign.
+- We created a distinct brand for our campaign.
 This helped unify every communication tactic and provided an exciting theme for team members to rally behind.